-- Don't place the computer where it will be exposed to direct sunlight, or any other source of heat, such as a radiator. - Sunlight or reflections from a window will make it difficult to see things on the screen properly, so position your computer so that you can see the screen comfortably. - Make sure the keyboard is at a comfortable height and position for you to avoid repetitive strain injuries if you're going to type for long periods. - Make sure the ventilation slots on the back edge of the computer are not obstructed.
+- Don't place the computer where it will be exposed to direct sunlight, or any other source of heat, such as a radiator. - Sunlight or reflections from a window will make it difficult to see things on the screen properly, so position your computer so that you can see the screen comfortably. - Make sure the keyboard is at a suitable height and position for you to work comfortably for long periods. - Make sure the ventilation slots on the side of the computer are not obstructed.